jpaulm/fbp-tutorial-filter-file/Background.md

 If application development is mostly about processing *data*, why not use an approach that is data-, rather than procedure-, oriented?
 Describe the data, and the transforms that have to be applied to it.
 Maybe start off with the final output data, and then work backwards to the original inputs...?

 We referred above to the "conveyor belt" image.
-Here is a graphic of a part of such a system for bottling soft-drink cans, showing some of the (perhaps less obvious) advantages of this approach:
+Here is a graphic of a part of such a system for bottling soft-drink cans, taken from a PowerPoint slide deck, showing some of the (perhaps less obvious) advantages of this approach:

 ![Bottling factory](bottling_factory.png)